Lean Budgeting – Foster Growth & Innovation in Your Organisation

 Budget based on sprints.

 Budgeting in an agile way means budgeting in sprints, either monthly or quarterly.
 Because you have a clear vision of the products that are lined up, you can easily calculate how much each sprint is going to cost.
-In agile projects, costs are usually directly correlated with project time.
+In agile products, costs are usually directly correlated with project time.
 This is because most scrum teams have dedicated members.
 There is a ‘team cost’ which is based on an hourly or fixed rate.

-Since projects are made of sprints – smaller tasks or milestones – it is easy to determine how long the project will take.
+Since products are made of sprints – smaller tasks or milestones – it is easy to determine how long the project will take.
 Ultimately, you can compute how much your team will cost per project.
 So regardless of the movement of team members, your lean budget is not affected.
 Of course, in addition to the sprint lengths and work hours, you also take into account all your other project costs, such as the hardware, software, licenses, and supplies your team needs.

 As with any lean management approach, assessment or evaluation is vital.
 After each sprint, you assess whether the budgeting for the previous sprint was effective and whether you will need to allocate more funds to any particular area – people, resources, or supplies, for example.
 Here, you see that planning a few weeks (when you have a detailed workflow for a project) and adjusting things as necessary for the next sprint makes more sense than panicking on a pre-set, rigid budget.

 Put more emphasis on value, not cost.

 Every lean manager knows that the value of a project is worth more than the price tag attached to it.
 When brainstorming on projects or initiatives, every team must ask the crucial question – how is it going to benefit the organization?
 Putting more emphasis on value helps every manager come up with ways to enhance the organization’s growth.

 Base milestones on objective evaluation.